databricks/delta-live-tables-notebooks/twitter-dlt-huggingface-demo/README.md

 ### What this is not

 This demo is not a DLT beginners tutorial.
 The demo was build for users with some knowlegde who are ready to experiment and want to explore more.
 It's also not a canned demo.
 You have to bring your own twitter keys and deal with real, live tweets that are ingested as a data stream from Twitter.
-You should be be able to explain and interpret the results.
+You should be able to explain and interpret the results.
 Typically, I carefully selected the search keys and ingested tweets from events happening at that time, e.g. the Data and AI Summit.

 ## Ingredients
 ### 📔 The [Twitter-Stream-S3.py notebook](Twitter-Stream-S3.py) uses **[Tweepy](https://www.tweepy.org/)** 👩‍💻